MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 Review the sections listed below that apply to countries in which you do business and complete any preliminary setup tasks that are necessary.
-Then, continue to *Chapter 21, “Tax overview,”* to set up taxes.
+Then, continue to *Chapter 21, "Tax overview,"* to set up taxes.

 | **Country/region** | **Default tax options**                                                                                                                                                                                                       |
 |--------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|